-In this part, we perform the AC performances of the device by analyzing two important parameters: the cut-off frequency (ft) and the maximum oscillation frequency (fmax) [19].
+In this section, the AC performances of the device were studied by analyzing the two important parameters: the cut-off frequency (ft) and the maximum oscillation frequency (fmax) [19].
 The ft and fmax are evaluated when the current gain and the power unilateral gain are unities [20-21].

-Fig. 8 shows the current gain and unilateral power gain as a function of the frequency, while the drain bias is fixed at 1.0 V and the gate bias is fixed at 0.0 V.
+Figure 8 shows the current gain and unilateral power gain as a function of frequency, while the drain bias is fixed at 1.0 V and the gate bias is fixed at 0.0 V.

-Fig. 8: The current gain and the unilateral power gain as a function of the frequency, while the drain bias is fixed at 1.0 V, and the gate bias is fixed at 0.0 V.
+Figure 8.
+The current gain and the unilateral power gain as a function of the frequency, while the drain bias is fixed at 1.0 V, and the gate bias is fixed at 0.0 V.